VirgilSecurity/virgil-sdk-javascript/docs/guides/virgil-key/loading-key.md

 # Loading Key

-This guide shows how to load a private **Virgil Key**, which is stored on the device.
+This guide shows how to load a private **Virgil Key** stored on the device.
 The key must be loaded when Alice wants to **sign** some data, **decrypt** any encrypted content, and perform cryptographic operations.

 Set up your project environment before you begin to load a Virgil Key, with the [getting started](/docs/guides/configuration/client.md) guide.